 American Beach Grass - Ammophila breviligulata

 **This item is seasonal.
 Beach grass is harvested downstate and sold in the spring and fall while dormant.
-I order bare-root bundles of 25 stems.
-They should arrive here in October.
-Pre-order if you would like to reserve some.
+We order bare-root bundles of 25 stems in October.
+Unsold stems are potted into plug flats and gallons for spring sales.
+If we are out of stock, pre-order to be included in our next order.

 Ammophila breviligulata, or American Beach Grass, is a perennial grass native to Michigan and the Upper Peninsula.
 This is the primary plant for controlling erosion and creating habitat on dunes in the Great Lakes area.
 It grows to 3 feet tall, and thrives in dune sand, intense sun, wind, and hot, dry conditions.
 It spreads by rhizome; the rhizomes knit the dunes together and provide erosion control.